Ontario Rock Garden & Hardy Plant Society

 CULTIVATION:

-Companion planting: Other rock garden plants or use as a specimen in the rock garden or in a trough.
+Companion planting: Other shrubs or use as a specimen tree.

 References: